-We publish original poems (no more than 100 lines), short stories (no graphic violence or language, please; we have younger readers), and creative non-fiction (no interviews or journalism), both up to 2,000 words.
+We publish original poems (no more than 100 lines), short stories (no sexual references, graphic violence or explicit language, please – we have younger readers), and creative non-fiction (no interviews or journalism), both up to 2,000 words.
 We also use illustrations, drawings, paintings and photographs in black and white.

-All work must bear some relationship to the natural world.
-But we don't just want descriptions or factual journalism: we want poetic language, beautiful imagery; writing that makes the heart soar.
+But we don't just want descriptions or factual journalism, or text right out of a TV wildlife show: we want poetic language, beautiful imagery; writing that makes the heart soar.

 Please do not submit work with sexual references, graphic violence or swearing, since The Curlew is a family publication.
 Any such work, if not amended with your permission, will be rejected.

-We do not want work describing hunting, culling or the violence in nature.
+We do not want work describing hunting, culling or violence, even in nature.
 The Curlew is about celebrating the natural world and our relationship with it.
-Likewise, there are plenty of story themes out there that don't end in death!
-Try to be different.
-(And please, no more 'murderous' owls or foxes – we have herds of them galloping into the night...).
+Graphic descriptions of animals being trashed by vehicles or shredded by 'murderous' owls or foxes are not nature writing.
+Please be more original and thoughtful.

 We don't care whether or not you have paper qualifications; we don't care if you've never been published before.
 It's all about the work.
 We just want high-quality material that sings.